YJouhar47/DemoABB/README.md

-# mu-project
+# Super Doctors

+This project makes it possible to look for your nearest doctor If you are looking for the nearest practice, you can find it and if you look for nearest doctor you can find it.

 Bootstrap a mu.semte.ch microservices environment in three easy steps.

+##Project startup

+Clone all your repo's
+`make prepare`

-##How-to start your project
+Building your project
-1. To clone your frontend and build it you have to do the command `make prepare`
-2. To build your project you have to do `make build`
+`make build`

+Building your frontend
+`make build_frontend`

+Start your project
+`make up`

+Start your project and show list of URL's
+`make start`

-3. Run your project
+Run your migrations

-##How to use your application

-##FrontEnd is developed in EmberJS
+`make migrate`

+List of all urls that are used
+`make list`

+Stop all the containers
+`make down`

+Kill all the containers
+`make stop`

+Prune all your containers and images
+`make prune`

+For help
+`make help`